 An Irish Travel Document is not a substitute or a replacement for a national passport.

 Only persons who can establish an entitlement to an Irish Travel Document may be issued with same.
-They are issued by the Travel Document Unit, Immigration Services Section, Irish Naturalisation and Immigration Service, 1st Floor, 13/14 Burgh Quay, Dublin 2.
+They are issued by the Travel Document Unit, Residence Division, Irish Naturalisation and Immigration Service, 13/14 Burgh Quay, Dublin 2.

 Who is entitled to an Irish travel document?